 Additionally, some people have difficulty seeing well while driving at night because of the glare from other cars’ lights, reflections, and street lamps.

 Drivers with their high beams on can cause other people on the road to becoming momentarily blinded by their headlights.
 While the law states that drivers are to turn off their high beams when meeting an on-coming car, several drivers today don’t seem to know this and fail to turn them off, which can cause more accidents.

 Many people have other vision problems that make it even harder to see at night, such as cataracts, vitamin deficiencies, or even too much sun exposure.

-If you do have to take to the road at night, you should consider some specially-tinted polarized glasses to help reduce glare.
+If you do have to start your road trip at night, you should consider some specially-tinted polarized glasses to help reduce glare.
 These Optix 55 Aluminum Night Driving Glasses from Amazon.com are great for helping you see more clearly at night while reducing eye strain.

 Fatigue: Another reason to avoid driving at night is that you (and other drivers on the road) are more likely to be combatting fatigue.

 According to the NHTSA report on Drowsy Driving and Automobile Crashes, accidents caused by sleepiness are most likely to occur after midnight and before 6:00 AM.
-Driving during these hours puts you more at risk to become drowsy and potentially doze off or lose focus on the road.
+Driving during these hours puts you more at risk of becoming drowsy and potentially doze off or lose focus on the road.